Are you an expat returning to the UK from Dubai...

 Having the luxury of choosing your exact date of return is unlikely.

-If you have assets such as a property and you can’t or don’t want to sell before you move, then there are additional planning opportunities available to mitigate potential tax on income from assets.
+If you have assets such as a property and you can’t or don’t want to sell before you move, then you’ll need to plan carefully.
+From April 2025, all foreign income and gains are reportable, with no £2,000 de minimis.
+Early advice will help avoid unexpected liabilities.

 As always, everyone's circumstances are different.